fudge-py/fudge/docs/using-fudge.rst

     >>> patched_smtplib = fudge.patch_object("smtplib", "SMTP", SMTP)

-Now you can run the code with the fake object.
+Now you can test against the fake object.
 Begin each test with :func:`fudge.clear_calls` so that call history is reset:

 .. doctest::